khaors/geocompr/main.md

 ```

 <div class="figure" style="text-align: center">
-preservee74e32f50a90aec1
+preservef8dfd22a4bcd3d15
 <p class="caption">(\#fig:interactive)Where the authors are from.
 The basemap is a tiled image of the Earth at Night provided by NASA.
-See the online version at [robinlovelace.net/geocompr](http://geocompr.robinlovelace.net/intro.html) and click on the markers for interactivity.</p>
+Interact with the online version at robinlovelace.net/geocompr, for example by zooming-in and clicking on the popups.</p>
 </div>

 It would have been difficult to produce Figure \@ref(fig:interactive) using R a few years ago, let alone as an interactive map.